The Liga Inan program, Timor-Leste's first mHealth project, is changing the way mothers & midwives stay in touch.

-Pregnant women receive twice weekly text messages with important health information and reminders to attend regular prenatal care
+Pregnant women receive twice weekly text messages with important health information and reminders to attend regular pre and post-natal care

 Reminders will encourage them to attend the four prenatal visits that are recommended for full coverage of services.

-Liga Inan enables midwives to broadcast useful health messages from their mobile phones to women and communities in Timor-Leste.
+Liga Inan enables health providers to broadcast useful health messages from their mobile phones to women and communities in Timor-Leste.

 Health providers can use local dialects to inform mothers about relevant local events, such as vaccination campaigns and mobile clinic schedules.

-Liga Hau will offer pregnant women the option to contact their midwife with a question or a concern
+Liga Hau offers pregnant women the option to contact their health provider with a question or a concern